S565730/44643Sec3Team6Spring2024FinalProject/README.md

 We have added  buttons and labels to perform tasks for establishments.
 Created outlets for the buttons and labels.
-Added assets in sprint 03
+Added assets in sprint 04
-Now in Sprint 04Using a Google Map API key, the map view controller was added , along with the ability to capture store locations using the map view and place view controller capabilities.
+Now in Sprint 05 using a Google Map API key, the map view controller was added , along with the ability to capture store locations using the map view and place view controller capabilities.
 The main view image was also put into the launchscreen story board.

 Added a login page and a navigation controller to the Home View Controller outlets for username and password were created. text areas